 For the first scenario, all dependent tasks will be terminated when the main task terminates, see 6.36 Ignored error status or unhandled exception [???].

 For the second scenario, the premature termination of dependent coroutines will almost always affect the execution of other coroutines and the main thread that contains the event loop, unless they also terminate.
 Otherwise tasks may remain in the event loop indefinitely or until the program terminates.
-If all programmed tasks are not cooperating effectively, then it is unlikely that the program will execute correctly..
+If all programmed tasks are not cooperating effectively, then it is unlikely that the program will execute correctly.

+The following methods can be helpful in handling asyncio exceptions:

+get_name() – useful for debugging especially when handling many coroutines

+exception() – returns None if there are no exceptions raised, otherwise returns the exception object.
 Usually used in the event loop to identify exceptions raised in coroutines.

 result() – returns the result of the coroutine and re-throws any exception that the coroutine raised.
 This allows propagation back to the caller.